lydell/vim-like-key-notation/README.md

 important on laptops, where `<Home>`, `<End>`, `<PageUp>` and `<PageDown>` usually only exist there.
 The keypad usually doesn’t change between layouts anyway—at least not enough to warrant drastic changes to it.

+(Edit: Just like capslock (mentioned above), it actually _is_ possible to detect numlock, by using `event.getModifierState("NumLock")`.
+However, I haven’t researched whether that’s enough to emulate the numpad correctly, or whether it is worth the trouble.)

 Finally, what about those who use several layouts, but not the en-US QWERTY layout?
 For example, it could be someone using the sv-SE QWERTY layout as well